trineshchetty/videostream-monitoring-service/README.md

 - DynamoDb Local (https://www.serverless.com/plugins/serverless-dynamodb-local)
     - Serverless Dynamodb Local Plugin - Allows to run dynamodb locally for serverless

-- Implement a solution whereby, depending on the environment you are in, create a new table with a staging prefix.
+- Implement a solution whereby, depending on the environment you are in, create a new table with a environment prefix.

 - Create a new aws account with AWS Organizations, thus separating your development, testing and production accounts. (reliable)